verrazzano/docs/DEVELOPMENT.md

 git checkout -b <branch-name>
 ```

-2. Generate the API reference documentation specifying the verrazzano repo branch to generate the documentation from.
+2. Run a `Makefile` target to generate the API reference documentation.
-For example, specify `master` to generate the API reference documentation.
+Specify the verrazzano repo branch to generate the documentation from.
 ```
 make generate-api BRANCH=<branch-name>
 ```

-3. If new versions of the API reference documentation are generated then commit those changes, push the changes,
+3. If new versions of the API reference documentation are generated,then commit those changes, push the changes,
 and submit a pull request.